 Instructions

-- First up is making the pickling liquid.
-Pour hot water, sugar and salt into a glass measuring jug and give them a stir to dissolve.
+• To make the pickling liquid, pour hot water, sugar and salt into a glass measuring jug and give them a stir to dissolve.

-- Keep uncovered on the kitchen bench to allow the jar to cool before securing the lid and placing it in the fridge.
+• Keep uncovered on the kitchen bench to allow the jar to cool before securing the lid and placing it in the fridge.
 The pickled radishes are ready for eating after about 1 hour but the flavor will develop over the next day.
-Enjoy!

 Some of My Favorite Kitchen Items: